procube-sandbox/Google-Visitor-Manager/README.md

 -   The shared file permission will be revoked automatically when the specified date comes

--   Every day at `1:00 AM`, the rows of the expired files inside your `Spreadsheet` will be deleted, and the shared file will be deleted from your shared folder.
+-   Every day at `1:00 AM`, the rows of the expired files inside your `Spreadsheet` will be updated with a expired flag, and the shared file will be deleted from your shared folder.

 -   Non-google users can be access to the shared file(s)